Nextbrand16/Github-course/README.md

-# Important instruction
+# Important instructions

-This is demo repo for practising git and github.
+This is a demo repo for practising git and GitHub.